zinggAI/zingg/README.md

 Zingg is licensed under [AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) - which means you have the freedom to distribute copies of free software (and charge for them if you wish), that you receive source code or can get it if you want it, that you can change the software or use pieces of it in new free programs, and that you know you can do these things.

 Need a different license?
 Write to us.

+## Community

+Be part of the conversation in the [Zingg Community Slack](https://zinggai.slack.com/)

+### Reporting bugs and contributing

+Want to report a bug or request a feature?
+Let us know on  [Slack](https://zinggai.slack.com/), or open an [issue](https://github.com/zinggAI/zingg/issues/new/choose)

+Want to commit code?
+Lets talk on  [Slack](https://zinggai.slack.com/)